 - X labels: An X label means that absolutely no liquid should be used on the piece.
 That means vacuum only.
 Skip the spray-on cleanser and carefully maneuver the upholstery attachment on your vacuum to remove debris from the surface.

-How to Clean and Protect Velvet Furniture
+How to Clean Velvet Furniture

 There’s no better way to lounge like a king than by doing so on a velvet chaise.
 However, one spill from your jeweled goblet can create a royal mess.
 But no worries, here’s how you can take care of it.